bldl/pldi2026-tutorial-ide/projectional/README.md

 # Projectional Editor for the BEAN Language

-This repository. contains a projectional editor for a subset of the [BEAN](https://github.com/Athena-Types/Bean) research programming language.
+This folder contains a projectional editor for a subset of the [BEAN](https://github.com/Athena-Types/Bean) research programming language.
 The project is meant to demonstrate applications of IDEs and language tooling to PLs in the research field.
 Developed using [JetBrains Meta Programming System](https://www.jetbrains.com/mps/).